Training structure

 Faculty of Science

-- General principles of hydrostatics (notions of adsorption, capillarity, water's energy potential, principles of material conservation, soil retention curves)
+- General principles of hydrostatics (concepts of adsorption, capillarity, water energy potentials, principles of conservation of matter, soil retention curves)

 - Flow in saturated and unsaturated soils (Darcy's law, Richards' equation, etc.)